-'life' that 'prefers itself' is inseparable from the 'justice of this life'.24 This means that the justice of the polis cannot be disentangled from a life which is burdened by paradox.
+What Agamben would refer to here as the bios is not as important as the zoe of the configuration.
+But given Benjamin's emphasis on justice (which Derrida never overlooks), this "life" that "prefers itself" is inseparable from the "justice of this life" (Derrida, 2002, p.
+24).
+This means that the justice of the polis cannot be disentangled from a life which is burdened by paradox.
 My aim is not to use Agamben to smooth over the edges of Derrida's deconstructive reading of Benjamin.
-All three theoretical threads - from Benjamin, Derrida, and Agamben - all contribute to the same theoretical knots.
+All three theoretical threads - from Benjamin, Derrida, and Agamben - contribute to the same theoretical knots.

 The conundrum leaves a problematic space in which the bare life of political existence can threaten the bare life of biology and ecology.
 Derrida's play with 'life beyond life, life against life, but always in life and for life' orbits around a contradiction and its resolution.
 Biodiversity is threatened through human encroachment (life against life).
-Post-human ecologies of media are another life 'beyond' trees and glaciers.
+Post-human ecologies of media are another life "beyond" trees and glaciers.
 But without photosynthesising trees and water the media ecologies themselves would fall out of the cycle of sustenance.
-Ergo, it is impossible for human subjects to exit the construction 'in life for life'.
+Ergo, it is impossible for human subjects to exit the construction "in life for life".

 Concepts of mythical and divine violence are helpful, yet they require re-improvisation.
 The documentary centring on Fernand and glaciers of Mont Blanc might offer the beginnings of such an improvisation.
-Armstrong frames Fernand gathering wood with his grandson, while his voice-over melancholically reflects on how children 'these days' want everything all at once.
+Armstrong frames Fernand gathering wood with his grandson, while his voice-over melancholically reflects on how children "these days" want everything all at once.
 Instant gratification is part of the ecological problem.
 Yet Fernand and his apparently more consumerist grandson gather wood in a scene of bucolic bliss.
 What is brilliantly revealed is a tension between a non-violent and ostensibly sustainable interaction with nature in Fernand's rustic scene, as opposed to what will increasingly pollute this, namely, violence to the global eco-system.
 The overall effect is that the vitalistic and biological, the very elements which, according to Derrida, Benjamin would hold in lesser esteem than the workings of justice, are in fact crucial to that justice.
 If political existence is the source of the emergency, perhaps one mode of resistance requires being immersed in nature, seeing it face-to-face, and taking the risk to elevate bios/zoe to a radically new and emergent level of political existence.
-Indeed, to consciously co-opt Derrida's terms, the 'life beyond life' should take vitalism and biology to new limits.
+Indeed, to consciously co-opt Derrida's terms, the "life beyond life" should take vitalism and biology to new limits.
 Respecting the precariousness of bare life yet elevating this bareness to the level of a new sociality would produce a new state of emergency.
-To return to my rhetorical question about 'our' damage to glaciers, perhaps these icy giants could be given legal protection.
+To return to my rhetorical question about "our" damage to glaciers, perhaps these icy giants could be given legal protection.
 Such a move would demand impossible responses such as radically reducing industrial activity, air travel and the burning of fossil fuels.
-If governments were to implement this they would need military powers and marshal law; thus the protection of glaciers would indeed deliver a major state of emergency.
+If governments were to implement this, they would need military powers and marshal law; thus the protection of glaciers would indeed deliver a major state of emergency.
 Armstrong's film does not make such recommendations.
 My experiment in considering a radical solution spotlights how violent the means would need to be.